 I am a fan of T-shirts with graphic prints.
 One day I created some drawings based on traditional Orisha symbols and printed them just for myself to wear.
 T-shirts are a way of expressing yourself, you can walk around with a visible message and bring it into public space.

 On my journey to Nigeria I took some of them with me and realized that it is not only about the “images”, the drawings themselves, but a lot about the public “image”, the way how people think about it.
-Traditional Orisha worship is often considered outdated or evil, and what has been an ordinary T-shirt back in Europe became a strong statement in Nigeria.
+Traditional Orisha worship is often considered evil, and what has been an ordinary T-shirt back in Europe became a strong statement in Nigeria.

 My name is Moussa Kone and I am a visual artist focused on drawings.
 The passion for Latin percussion brought me to Cuba and with batá-drumming started my journey into the world of the Orisha.
 Some longer stays in Berlin, where I met my Lukumí padrino, Havana, New York and Brasil gave me impressions from the diaspora.
 The Odu Idin Ileke and artist Susanne Wenger finally completed the circle from the Orisha back to the arts and led me to the Sacred Grove of Osogbo, Nigeria.
 As a student of Yorùbá language and philosophy, artist and member of the Susanne Wenger Foundation in Austria I am trying to tell interesting stories around the world of Orisha.
 This website is a small contribution, from my personal point of view.